 A setup with focusing optics for both the excitation and detection, in a confocal arrangement, allows three-dimensional spectroscopic imaging.
 This type of experiments is traditionally performed on synchrotrons, since the combined yield from the fluorescence and through the optics become very low.
 When performed at conventional solid-anode sources, scan times for typical samples tend to be a few days or even weeks.

 Researchers at the Technical University of Berlin, Germany, worked with a setup for confocal micro–X-ray fluorescence spectroscopy.
-The device is based on a MetalJet source equipped with polycapillary optics.
+The device is based on an Excillum MetalJet source equipped with polycapillary optics.
 The Gallium emission lines at 9.25 and 10.27 keV are focused into a 31 µm focus which is used to excite x-ray fluorescence in the sample.
 The fluorescence is collected by a second polycapillary lens and detected by a spectrometer.
 Examples show that the device provides both high spatial resolution and high contrast sensitivity for a range of elements.

 Confocal x-ray fluorescence images of a virtual slice in a millet seed.
 The colors display the concentrations of the elements.
 The voxel size is 33x37x37 µm.